isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-03-post-meeting-with-the-sea.md

 Here, the ocean is a translucent mud tint, like watery tea stirred with milk, with a greenish-blue rim along the horizon.
 Flakes of sun dance on the water and I’m gripped by the urge to swim, to glide through the cool.
 I lean over the boat’s edge and trail my fingers through the waves, letting the water release in a delicious crest.

-“We’re coming to the place for fishing”, announces Maurice some time later, when the mangroves have become specks in the distance.
+“We’re coming to the place for fishing,” announces Maurice some time later, when the mangroves have become specks in the distance.
 I rummage in my bag and unwrap my camera from its plastic covering.

 “Boy, where are the nets?” he asks Jeremy.

 Jeremy stares at the floor of the boat as if encountering virgin terrain.
 He has the look of a boy who has misplaced the nets.
 There are the lifejacket, rope and a plastic container with money, sunglasses, a penknife and Maurice’s mobile phone in it.
 They’d forgotten to load the nets when we swapped boats.

-“If we go back one hour to get the net and come back, it will be too late for fishing already”, Maurice explains.
+“If we go back one hour to get the net and come back, it will be too late for fishing already,” Maurice explains.

 My heart flops.
 There was only today.
 Tomorrow he’d be off to the hospital to have his cataracts removed, and he didn’t know if or when he’d be fishing again.

 I manage to nod.
 Maurice has been kind, hospitable and his company an absolute delight.
 I don’t want him to feel badly.
 “Never mind Uncle.
 It’s okay.
 I got to see the sea.
-We can go back”.
+We can go back.”

 He cuts the engine.
 “No hurry.
 We drift for a while.
-We relax”.
+We relax.”

 It was a clear distinction of values: manic urban efficiency versus sea village chill.
 I feel slightly chastened, not by him but by my own embryonic Latin spirit.
 “C’mon,” it prods me.
 “Can’t you even relax a little and enjoy being out at sea?”